Can’t Get a Mortgage? Here’s What To Do Next

 There’s a common misconception that you can’t get a mortgage if you’re self-employed.
 The truth is that most lenders have no issue with self-employed applicants, but it can be a minefield as no two lenders will assess your affordability in the same way.

-While, typically, employed applicants have the same income every month (and can therefore prove their income with three recent payslips), self-employed applicants often have a much more variable income pattern.
-Looking at a three-month period could be very misleading.
+While employed applicants typically have the same income every month (and can, therefore, prove their income with three recent payslips), self-employed applicants often have a much more variable income pattern.
+Looking at three months could be very misleading.

 So, lenders will often ask to see two years of accounts or tax calculations.
-If you haven’t been in business that long, or you haven’t been diligent about keeping records, you might not have two years of accounts available.
+If you haven’t been in business that long or haven’t been diligent about keeping records, you might not have two years of accounts available.

-You might assume that there’s a universal maximum age for mortgage borrowers (many people think it’s 75).
-The truth is that each lender is free to set their own maximum age and they do so in different ways:
+You might assume there’s a universal maximum age for mortgage borrowers (many think it’s 75).
+The truth is that each lender is free to set their maximum age, and they do so in different ways:

 • Some have a maximum age at the time of your application, ranging between 55 and 89